junegunn/fzf/README.md

 # Options to fzf command
 export FZF_COMPLETION_OPTS='--border --info=inline'

-# Use fd (https://github.com/sharkdp/fd) instead of the default find
-# command for listing path candidates.
+# Use fd (https://github.com/sharkdp/fd) for listing path candidates.
 # - The first argument to the function ($1) is the base path to start traversal
 # - See the source code (completion.{bash,zsh}) for the details.
 _fzf_compgen_path() {